hamza094/ParkSense/README_BUDGET_OPTIMIZATION.md

 We use **$1.5 million** as the default because it matches Phoenix's actual neighborhood park improvement program.
 This makes the demo more realistic while still letting you test with different amounts.

 ### **Important Note**
-**The $1.5M budget is based on Phoenix's real program, but Phoenix doesn't give this money to ParkHeat.
+**The $1.5M budget is based on Phoenix's real program, but Phoenix doesn't give this money to ParkSense.
 We use it as a realistic example to show how the system works.**

 ### **Budget Flexibility**
 You can: